sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 4. Time management: There is a ton of published papers and research available that provide top-notch information.
 Going forward, I will allow myself sufficient time to go through available research before embarking on the solution.
 Some good sources of information are Google Scholar, Medium, GitHub repositories, and other open-source packages & libraries.
 Hindsight is indeed 2020.
 Armed with this knowledge, I am confident that I can continue to apply myself in the field of machine learning to find novel solutions to human challenges.

-5. This Dataset would be great for udacity's course called [Data Analysis with R](https://www.udacity.com/course/data-analysis-with-r--ud651) and [Data Analyst Nanodegree Program](https://www.udacity.com/course/data-analyst-nanodegree--nd002)
+5. This dataset would be great for Udacity's course called [Data Analysis with R](https://www.udacity.com/course/data-analysis-with-r--ud651) and [Data Analyst Nanodegree Program](https://www.udacity.com/course/data-analyst-nanodegree--nd002)

 To conclude, I would like to thank the following people without whom I would not have been able to complete my project and get an understanding of how COVID-19 is being used in machine learning: